How to Clean an Inflatable Kayak (May 2026) Expert Guide

 Why Proper Cleaning and Drying Matters More Than You Think?

 Last summer, my buddy Mike learned this lesson the hard way.
 He stored his $800 Advanced Elements kayak damp in his garage.
 Three months later?
 The entire floor had black mold spots that wouldn't come out, and the seams started separating.
 That's an expensive paperweight now.
+This directly impacts how long inflatable kayaks last.

 Here's what happens when you skip proper cleaning: